OpenScienceRoadmap/jrost/README.md

 # Participants
 These materials represent the people and organizations participating formally in the [Joint Roadmap for Open Science Tools](http://jrost.org/participants).
-JROST welcomes contributions to our activiies from everyone, with our without joining formally.
+Everyone is welcome to participate in JROST activities without joining formally.

 ## Join the Joint Roadmap for Open Science Tools
-Everyone is welcome to participate in JROST activities without joining formally.
-To join the JROST communinity formally as an individual or organization, please follow these steps:
+To join the JROST community formally as an individual or organization, please follow these steps:
 1. Explore [existing participants](http://jrost.org/participants) to familiarize yourself with our community and make sure we are a good fit for you.
 Individual participants are typically scholars, technologists, and other practitioners with deep commitments to open science.
 Organizations are nonprofits that develop and steward open-source tools used in open science.
 1. Start participating: engage in JROST [communications, meetings and activities](http://jrost.org/join).
 1. When you're ready to join formally, provide information about yourself and/or your organization matching the information collected in this repository in one of these ways: